 Early Life and Education

-Bidzina Ivanishvili was born on February 18, 1956, in Chorvila, Georgia, into a family with modest means.
-Growing up, his family faced financial constraints.
-He attended Tbilisi State University, graduating with a degree in engineering and economics in 1980.
+Bidzina Ivanishvili was born on February 18, 1956, in the village of Chorvila, Georgia.
+He grew up in a poor family, where his father worked in a manganese factory.
+Ivanishvili attended Tbilisi State University, graduating in 1980 with a degree in engineering and economics.
 He later pursued a PhD in economics at the Moscow State University of Railway Engineering.

 Rise to Success